Aditya-tec/mini-database/README.md

 - Ensure correct input while removing a person to avoid errors.
 - Saved data is stored in the `database.txt` file in the same directory as the program.

-Please feel free to modify the program according to your requirements or integrate it into your projects.
-If you encounter any issues or have suggestions for improvement, contributions are welcome.